“Journalism is dead in America…”

 Being one of the greatest free-market success stories of all-time, stories about the Google’s origin, founding and history are widely known.
 Most point to their earnest desire to change the world for the better during the company's nascency.
 Journalist Steven Levy provides such an example in his book: In the Plex, recounting the origin of the Google’s infamous slogan ‘Don’t Be Evil’:

-And while Google’s founders insist that they were not moved by money, they were entrepreneurs at heart and ingrained their passion for success within the corporate culture.
+WAnd while Google’s founders insist that they were not moved by money, they were entrepreneurs at heart and ingrained their passion for success within the corporate culture.
 Regardless of their profit motives, competing to win has always been a strategic imperative for the company.
 As Mr. Brin once remarked: “We want Google to be the third half of your brain.”

 The company understood from the outset that the World Wide Web happens to be a world of real estate.
 A world comprised of the elements visible to the naked eye and measured by occupancy.
 Over time, the search industry’s 800-pound gorilla has effectively built locks on both.

 Google’s domain is arguably the most valuable piece of cyber real estate ever created as far as occupancy is concerned.
-More people visit Google every single day than other site on the web.
+More people visit Google every single day than other site on the Web.
 They also spend a great deal of time there.
-An average of 16 minutes per day; taking in over 17 pageviews during their stays.
+An average of 16 minutes per day; taking in over 17 page views during their stays.

-Mr. Brin & Mr. Page no doubt had a sense of humor about them when they christened the first pirate vessel.
-They originally dubbed Google’s new technology BackRub – a tongue-in-cheek phrase used within underworld establishments known to supply Happy Endings to their clientele.
+Mr. Brin & Mr. Page no doubt had a sense of humor about them when they christened their pirate vessel.
+They originally dubbed Google’s new technology BackRub – a tongue-in-cheek phrase used within underworld establishments that are known to supply Happy Endings to their clientele.
 God knows if they had this in mind when they set out to conquer the Internet.
 That said, the monopoly they spawned within their dorm rooms has since grown to become the most powerful member of an oligarchical information technology syndicate.
 A syndicate that has grown so powerful that it now threatens the very fabric of free society.